Matt Leinart: 2006 season

+2007–2010 seasons

 Leinart opened the 2007 season on Monday Night Football against the San Francisco 49ers as the starting quarterback.
 After a sequence of drives, the offense stalled, which led new head coach Ken Whisenhunt to begin inserting Warner as a situational quarterback.
 On October 7, 2007, Leinart suffered a fractured left collarbone after being sacked by St. Louis Rams linebacker Will Witherspoon.
 Three days later, he was placed on injured reserve, ending his season.
 In his first two NFL seasons, Leinart had suffered two season-ending injuries, both due to being sacked.
 With Warner at the helm for the remainder of the season, the Cardinals mounted a late-season surge and won five of their final eight games.

 In Leinart's second season with Arizona, he started five games, completed 53.6% of his passes (60/112), and threw for 647 yards, 5.8 yards per attempt, two touchdowns, and four interceptions.
 His passer rating was 61.9.
 He averaged 129 yards and 0.4 touchdowns per start.
 In the 2008 offseason, after he recovered from the injury, Leinart was handed his starting job back.
 Still, his hold on the job was tenuous after another strong training camp performance by Warner.
 Finally, after Leinart threw three interceptions within a matter of minutes versus the Oakland Raiders in the third preseason game, Warner was named the opening-day starter.
 Leinart picked up only a limited number of snaps in mop-up duty behind Warner.
 Warner started 16 games and took the Cardinals to their first ever Super Bowl, cementing his status as starter and Leinart's status as a backup.
 For the 2008 season, he completed 15 of 29 passing attempts (51.7%), one touchdown, one interception, and an 80.2 passer rating.
 In 2009, Leinart continued his role as back-up for Warner, who started all but one regular season game.

 In 2010, Leinart was named the presumptive starter after Warner's retirement.
 However, due to poor play, the starting job in training camp was given to Derek Anderson.
 The Cardinals released Leinart on September 4, two days after the final preseason game, in favor of Anderson and rookies Max Hall and John Skelton.